-More and more organizations, from government to business to charities, are understanding that poorly performing applications are an unacceptable risk to their customers’ satisfaction – and hence to their bottom line.
-Further, they are re-learning the old truism “first impressions are lasting ones”.
-So, they’re starting to use customers as testers.
-Application go-live as the first ‘performance test‘ of their application is being seen more and more as what it is: an unacceptable, avoidable risk.
+More and more organizations understand that poorly performing applications are an unacceptable risk to their customers’ satisfaction – and their bottom line.
+Further, they are re-learning the old truism “first impressions are lasting ones.”
+Though some companies use customers as testers to save on software testing costs, this most certainly is not a best practice.
+Indeed, using go-live performance testing is finally being seen more and more for what it is: an unacceptable, avoidable risk.

-Performance testing allows you to simulate how your application responds under real world conditions.
-It gives you an opportunity to evaluate the speed of your key business processes while you still have time to take corrective action.
+Performance testing allows you to simulate how your application responds under real-world conditions.
+Additionally, it provides an opportunity to evaluate the speed of your critical business processes while you still have time to take corrective action.

-2) How much more the architecture can handle before it starts to degrade (scalability testing),
+2) Next, how much more the architecture can tolerate before it starts to degrade (scalability testing),

 Need assistance with performance testing?
 Contact iBeta today.